clicon/clixon-docs/plugins.rst

 where:
 * `h` is a clixon_handle.
 * `ns` is the namespace.
 If you pass in NULL, it will use the NETCONF base namespace.
 * `type` is the error type, one of ``rpc``, ``application`` or ``protocol``.
 * `tag` is an error tag, like ``invalid-value`` and the YANG specification will tell you what to put here.
 * `info` is protocol or application specific.
-It may be NULL and won't be included in that case.
+It may be NULL and will not be included in that case.
 * `severity` is one of ``error`` or ``warning``.
 * `format` specifies a normal printf-like format for a string that will be put into the error-message field fo the rpc error.

 The specific values for all these are defined in `RFC 6241: NETCONF Protocol
 <http://www.rfc-editor.org/rfc/rfc6241.txt>` in the `rpc-error` section.